 - The Company has designated all outside directors who fulfill the independent officer qualifications as independent officers. - Mr. Masanaka Yokota has attended all eight meetings of the Board of Directors in fiscal 2021 and has made comments based on his experience and knowledge as a management consultant. - Mr. Tsunekatsu Yonezawa has attended all eight meetings of the Board of Directors and all nine meetings of the Audit and Supervisory Committee in fiscal 2021 and has made comments based on his experience and knowledge as a deeply experienced manager at global companies. - Mr. Akira Gokita has attended seven of the eight meetings of the Board of Directors and all nine meetings of the Audit and Supervisory Committee in fiscal 2021 and has made comments based on his expertise as a lawyer.

 [Incentives]

-Implementation of Measures to Provide Introduction of performance-linked compensation and others Implementation of Measures to Provide Incentives to Directors Introduction of performance-linked compensation and others -- --- --
+Implementation of Measures to Provide Incentives to Directors Introduction of performance-linked compensation and others --- --